vitalets/sheeva/README.md

 Sheeva tries to fulfill all these requirements.

 ## Errors handling
-There are 3 types of errors occured during execution:
+There are several types of errors that may occur while running tests:

 1. **Error in test**
   It can be assertion error or error in test code itself.
 In that case all `afterEach` hooks are called, error is reported via `TEST_END` event and runner goes to the next test.

-Reporter is responsible for displaying such error.
+2. **Error in beforeEach hook**
+   Runner will not call test itself but will call all needed `afterEach` hooks for proper cleanup.
+Then runner goes to the end of error suite, calls all needed `after` hooks and starts next suite.

-2. **Error in hook**
+2. **Error in afterEach hook**
-  When error occurs in hook of some suite there is no sense to continue running tests of that suite.
+   Runner will anyway call all needed `afterEach` hooks for proper cleanup.
-  So runner goes to the end of suite, calls needed `after` hooks, emits `SUITE_END` event with error and takes next suite.
-Reporter is responsible for displaying such error.
+   Then runner goes to the end of error suite, calls all needed `after` hooks and starts next suite.

+3. **Error in before hook**
+   Runner will not call any tests of that suite.
+Instead it goes to the end of that suite, calls all needed `after` hooks and starts next suite.

+3. **Error in after hook**
+   Runner will anyway call all needed `after` hooks for proper cleanup and start next suite.

-3. **Error in runner**
+4. **Error in runner**
-  This may be internal error in Sheeva itself or in config methods e.g. `config.startSession`.
+   This may be internal error in Sheeva itself or in configuraiton methods such as `config.startSession`.
-  In that case runner terminates immediately and rejects with that error.
-Reporter is not responsible for displaying such error, it will be shown in console until you catch it.
+   In that case runner terminates immediately and `sheeva.run()` rejects with that error.

+*Note 1:* reporter is responsible for displaying all errors except runner error.
-*Note 1:* if `config.breakOnError` is enabled then runner will terminate on any error.
+*Note 2:* if `config.breakOnError` is enabled then runner will terminate on any error.
-*Note 2:* there can be several errors at once, e.g. error in `before` hook can cause error in `after` hook.
+*Note 3:* there can be several errors at once, e.g. error in `before` hook can cause error in `after` hook.